 The ESA Southwest Chapter, the Public Affairs Office, and Northern Arizona University are co-hosting a Communicating Science Workshop for members to address the needs of ecologists to communicate scientific information in a variety of public and professional settings.
-The workshop will provide participants with skills to effectively communicate with Congress and the public.
+The workshop will provide participants with skills to effectively communicate with the Congress and the public.

 When: Friday, June 7, 2019, 10:00 am- 5 pm

 Where: Northern Arizona University, Flagstaff, AZ

 Cost to attend: None and ESA offers a $200.00 overnight travel award or a $100.00 commuter award to members who attend.

 Call for New ESA Rapid Response Team Members